nathanbumpus/Trinity-2.8.4-Marconi/DE.md

 <h2 align="center">Comparison of Replicates</h2>

 <p>If our data contains replicates such as with the shrimp data we should first compare the replicates before caculating differential expression.
 First, in the shrimp project directory make a new directory called DifferentialExpression.
 Note that here we have to decide whether we want to determine differential expression at the isoform or gene level.
 To demonstrate I will determine differential expression at the isoform level but all of the scripts can be repeated at the gene level using the appropriate files as well.
-Firs we need to make a tab delimited file describing the sample to replicate relationships.
+First we need to make a tab delimited file describing the sample to replicate relationships.
 Since we only have four samples use nano to create a samples_described.txt file in the shrimp project directory like this.</p>

 ```